heartsucker/node-deb/README.md

 - A Unix group `bar`

 #### &c.
+This project itself can be built by `node-deb`.
+Just run `./node-deb -- node-deb templates/`.

 More complete examples can be found by looking at `test.sh` and the corresponding projects in the `test` directory.

 ## Requirements